Dhruv-RawPower/JS-LabTest-2/README.md

 # JS-LabTest-2
 Please find the attachments.
-3 files are includes excluding the readme file.
+In folder Test2, 3 files are included.
 Thank you!